Lesson 14 – Transistors and Digital Logic#

 Multi-Input Logic Gates#

-For a logic gate with \(n\) independent inputs, the number of possible input combinations is:
+For a logic gate (or circuit) with \(n\) independent binary inputs, the number of rows in the truth table is:

 \(A\) |